 “We would like to thank you and all the Woodlands teachers and staff for all your wonderful support and hard work...

-Skye has blossomed at Woodlands Primary.
-Skye doesn’t usually like to talk about her achievements but we would like to let you know that Skye will be attending Methodist Ladies College next year on a music scholarship and the Principal’s scholarship (100% Scholarship).
+Our daughter has blossomed at Woodlands Primary.
+She doesn’t usually like to talk about her achievements but we would like to let you know that she will be attending Methodist Ladies College next year on a music scholarship and the Principal’s scholarship.
 In 2018, she was a member of WAYO’s Philharmonics Orchestra (violin) and the winner of the North of Perth Music Festival String under 12 solo.
 Once again, thank you very much.
-My son, Ashley also attended Woodlands and we all had wonderful positive experiences from Woodland Primary”.
-Antony & Mie Rhodes
+My son also attended Woodlands and we all had wonderful positive experiences from Woodland Primary”.
+Parent name witheld by request.

 Sometimes teaching can be a challenging task.
 Taking on the shared responsibility of the academic and emotional development of so many unique, budding, young individuals.
 Like any meaningful work, some moments can feel like a struggle, whilst at other times, witnessing a student learn something new, achieve an award or master a skill they have struggled with can be extremely rewarding.